Tips for managing outside legal counsel spend

 The most effective alternative fee is a flat fee or fixed fee — this provides absolute certainty as to the cost.
 It is also difficult to obtain because law firms are (rightfully) afraid of making an error and losing money on your matter.
 It takes cooperation on both sides to make it work; be willing to agree on key assumptions and be flexible if those assumptions are wrong.
 An alternative is a cap on the matter overall or caps by phase.
 This can give outside counsel some flexibility.

-Find the right firm for the work
+Selecting the right law firm

 Nothing gets you cost savings faster than being willing to move work.
-If you are unhappy with the firm — or simply made a mistake in terms of sending a low-value project to a high dollar firm — move the work to a firm better suited for what you need and offering cost savings that justify the change.
+If you are unhappy with the law firm — or simply made a mistake in terms of sending a low-value project to a high dollar firm — move the work to a firm better suited for what you need and offering cost savings that justify the change.
 You may wish to give the current firm a chance to retain the work if they can match the cost savings.

 Next, build up your stable of niche and boutique firms.
 In-house lawyers often send matters to certain firms without really thinking much about the match between cost and complexity or risk.
 Be sensitive to which work goes where and why.
 There may be reasons other than cost as to why you want to use a certain firm or lawyer and that’s fine; just think it through before hiring the firm.
 Not only will you make a better decision, you will start to train the next generation of department leaders about how and why to make such decisions.